 National Pre-Registration Trainee Pharmacist Recruitment

-Registration is now open for the 2020-21 Cohort
+Registration is now closed for the 2020-21 Cohort

 Please read the page below which informs you of the process for registering for the national recruitment scheme, signing up and providing programme information for display within the Oriel system for prospective applicants to view in June.